LSEG-API-Samples/Example.RDPLibrary.Python.RequestsComparison/README.md

 With RDP Libraries, developers are not limited only Refinitiv Data Platform , but developers also can access to Refinitiv Desktop (Eikon or Refinitiv Workspace) and Deployed/Managed TREP infrastructure platforms with a the same set of API.
 Using the library you can access content from all 3 of the access points - all from within the same application if required.
 One example would be sourcing realtime streaming Pricing data from your TREP server as well as say historical pricing events from the cloud-based Refinitiv Data platform.

-## <a id="when_to_use_direct_call"></a>When should developers call for RDP APIs directly?
+## <a id="when_to_use_direct_call"></a>When should developers use RDP APIs direct call?

  If developers use the programming languages that currently not supported by RDP Libraries such as Java, C++, R, ..etc, they can use a basic HTTP request-response and JSON message features of those languages to get content from RDP APIs easily.

-The other case is the application has requirements to a manual control the HTTP status, connection detail and credentials information such as a server application, web application or GUI application.
-The direct call with any programming languages that supports JSON message and HTTP request-response are also suitable.
+The other case is the application has requirements to a manual control the HTTP status, connection detail or credentials information such as a server application, web application or GUI application.
+A direct call approach with any programming languages are also suitable.

 ## <a id="prerequisite"></a>Demo Applications Prerequisite
 This demo project requires the following dependencies softwares and libraries.